- Contact Us

 Accordingly, we require doctoral students to document and reflect on substantial, diverse learning experience in two languages other than their native/first language.
 This requirement is fulfilled by submitting a 3-to-5-page reflective essay to the student’s advisor any time during the first two years of study and before advancement to candidacy.
 In the 3-to-5-page essay, the SLS doctoral candidates should reflect on their learning of two languages and give an account of it which is informed by relevant academic theory/literature.
 Supporting documentation can be appended to the essay, if relevant.
 Fulfillment of the language learning experience requirement must be approved by the student’s advisor.

-We define substantial, diverse experience of language learning as the learning of any second, heritage, and/or foreign language under any context and with a range of outcomes and degrees of success.
+We define substantial, diverse experience of language learning as the learning of any concurrent, second, heritage, and/or foreign language under any context and with a range of outcomes and degrees of success.
 Examples of substantial and diverse language learning experience are:

 - Attaining L2 competence for functioning successfully in an L2 academic context (as, for example, international students achieving a language proficiency score sufficient for admission to graduate studies in English-speaking institutions)